Algorithms (cdl.algorithms)#

 Returns:

-Array containing the numeric indexes of the peaks that were detected
+Array containing the numeric indices of the peaks that were detected

 Return type: